6502bench

 t1-data-editdlg-1

-Select the last line in the file, then Actions > Edit Operand.
+Select the last line of data in the file ($2030), then Actions > Edit Operand.
 You'll notice that this dialog is much different from the one you got when editing the operand of an instruction.
 At the top it will say "65 bytes selected".
 You can format this as a single 65-byte string, as 65 individual items, or various things in between.
 For now, select Single bytes, and then on the right, select ASCII (low or high) character.
 Click OK.

 t1-data-edited-1